If you’re craving chocolate during pregnancy you are certainly not alone.

 Caffeine Levels in Chocolate vs Coffee

-- White Chocolate: zero caffeine
+- White: zero caffeine

 - Single Espresso: 64mg of caffeine